King9999/My-Codebase/README.md

 # My Codebase
- Generic code that I can use for Unity games
+ Generic code that can be used for Unity games.
+It will be updated as I make more games and find more reusable code.